KunalSingh19/Discord-Nitro-Generator/README.md

 <img src="/img/20220203_111817.jpg"></img>

-Warning Don't Use On Main Acc Got Banned.
-I suggest To Use Alt acc
+Warning Don't Use On Main Acc it can Got Banned.
+I suggest To Use Alt acc bcz it's like stealing other's nitro

 This Code is Made for Education Purposes